 Buckeystown Veterinary Hospital is always accepting new clients.
-As a veterinarian-owned hospital, you can rest assured your animal’s best interest is our priority.
+You can rest assured your animal’s best interest is our priority.
 Whether you require care for domestic pets, exotics, or farm animals, our team of veterinarians will certainly meet your needs.
 We regret that we do not, at this time, provide veterinary care for birds and reptiles.

 New clients must schedule and participate in an initial wellness exam prior to receiving any additional services.
 It is necessary for our veterinarians to perform a complete check-up to diagnose problems and determine a course of treatment.
-Simply contact our office to schedule your New Client Appointment at:
+Simply contact our office to schedule your New Client Appointment at (301) 698-9930.

-If you own farm animals, be sure to visit the Farm Animal Care and Breeding & Reproduction pages of our website.
+If you own farm animals, be sure to visit the Farm Animal Care page of our website.
 We offer farm calls for large animals such as horses, cattle, sheep, alpacas, and llamas.
 We have extensive veterinary experience with the care of these specialized animals and are pleased to discuss the development of a breeding program or herd care plan with you.

 The following policies may assist you in feeling comfortable and knowledgeable about our appointment protocols, payment expectations, and animal surgery procedures.